giftnuss/foodsharing/docs/src/contributing.md

 The state created during testing is not thrown away, and you can visit the test app [in your browser](http://localhost:28080/), and it has [its own phpmyadmin](http://localhost:28081/).

-If you want to run the tests with debug mode turned on, use: `./scripts/test --debug`.

-If you just want to run one test, pass the path to that test as an argument, e.g.: `./scripts/test tests/acceptance/LoginCept.php`.